Wednesday May 1, 2024

 I did my best to move past their excited discussion and to the bar, but I had to practically shout over them to give the bartender my order.
 Today’s lunch would be a cheese sandwich and a glass of the local beer (Super Bock) – which I was currently counting as my new food for the day.
 It isn’t as fancy as the bacalhau (salt cod) I ate for lunch yesterday, but at least I was keeping my promise to try something new every day of this Camino.

 After my break, I set out from Marinhas feeling fully committed.
-I was going to make it all the way to Anhas this afternoon no matter what it took!
+I was going to make it all the way to Anhas this afternoon, no matter what it took!
 Casa de Carolina or bust!

-The interior of the church had stucco and stone arches in the worship area, a gleaming wood-and-beam roof, black iron chandeliers, and an ornate gold sanctuary behind the alter.
+The interior of the church had stucco and stone arches in the worship area, a gleaming wood-and-beam roof, black iron chandeliers, and an ornate gold sanctuary behind the altar.
 But it was the vibrant colors in the round stained-glass window that really pulled me in.

 The heat is on